How to Record a Meeting in Zoom

 - You will see two tabs: Cloud Recordings and Local Recordings.
 Choose Settings on top of either of the two.

-- Now, check the boxes that will give the participants permissions to record locally/to the cloud.
+- Now, check the box that says Hosts can give participants the permission to record locally.

 As a host, you need to keep something in mind.

 Even though you may prevent any user from recording a meeting directly in Zoom, there are simple ways for them to record the meeting.
 There are various third-party apps that allow the computer/mobile user to record their screen feed, for example, and independently from the Zoom app.

 Just about anyone can download and use these apps. iOS devices, for example, come with this feature by default.
 The video will be of lower quality if a meeting is recorded in this way, but they can still do it.